-Provision Policy Member Impact Colorado Impact Broader Economic Considerations 1 State Directed Payments limited to the Medicare published rate (House Section 44133/ Senate Section 71121) This provision would cap total directed payments to Medicaid managed care organizations at 100% of the total published Medicare rate.
-There is a grandfather clause for any arrangement already approved by CMS.
+Provision Policy Member Impact Colorado Impact Broader Economic Considerations 1 can no longer balance expenses with lower revenues.
+State Directed Payments limited to the Medicare published rate (House Section 44133/ Senate Section 71116) This provision would cap total directed payments to Medicaid managed care organizations at 100% of the total published Medicare rate.
+There is a grandfather clause for any arrangement already approved by CMS if they were submitted before May 1, 2025 for non-rural hospitals or submitted by the date of enactment for rural hospitals.
+Beginning with rating periods on or after January 1, 2028, those grandfathered payment amounts must be reduced 10 percentage points per year until the Medicare-based cap is reached.
 No direct impact to members.
 HB 25-1213 4 requires the State to seek federal authorization for a state directed payment up to the average commercial rate.
-This provision of the bill would reduce the ability to draw down additional federal funds through a state directed payment program and may make it nonviable.
-If the state is able to gain approval, the Medicare published rate is likely lower than the average commercial rate. \$73 billion reduction over 10 years nationally for the moratorium and limits on provider fee programs.
-Cost Sharing for Expansion Population (House Section 44142/ Senate Section 71125) Beginning in Oct.
+This provision of the bill would reduce the ability to draw down additional federal funds through a state directed payment program.
+If the state is able to gain approval, the Medicare published rate is lower than the average commercial rate. \$73 billion reduction over 10 years nationally for the moratorium and limits on provider fee programs.
+Cost Sharing for Expansion Population (House Section 44142/ Senate Section 71120) Beginning in Oct.
 2028, expansion population adults earning more than 100% of the federal poverty level would be subject to cost sharing.
-Certain services are exempt - primary care, mental health care or substance use disorder services.
-The cost sharing cannot exceed \$35 with the total not to exceed 5% of the member's income.
-The current CO expansion population that would be subject to cost sharing is 59,976 members.
+Certain services are exempt - primary care, The current CO expansion population that would be subject to cost sharing is 59,976 members.
 Colorado currently only charges a copay for a non-emergent emergency room visit.
 This provision would require new copays for a subset of the ACA expansion population (those over 100% FPL).
-The amount would be at the discretion of the states, so the impact is scalable.
-The copays would result in a reduction to provider payments where applicable.
-The savings from the increased costs to members and providers would accrue to cash funds and federal funds. \$13 billion reduction over 10 years, nationally.
-Because they often can't collect them, copays represent a rate cut for providers and shifts the responsibility to be made whole to the provider.
-This can have downstream impacts to safety net providers who rely on Medicaid funding and are already feeling economic pressures.
+The amount would be \$13 billion reduction over 10 years, nationally.
+Because they often can't collect them, copays represent a rate cut for providers and shifts the responsibility to be made whole to

-$^{^{4} \ \}text{Updates to Medicaid, Colorado General Assembly, 2025 available at https://leg.colorado.gov/bills/hb25-1213}$
+4 Updates to Medicaid, Colorado General Assembly, 2025 available at https://leg.colorado.gov/bills/hb25-1213